 A control is defined as anything you can drag into the Canvas section of the Design Mode (If you don't recall what this is, there’s a whole section about it!)

-There are a variety of different kinds of controls you can add to your screen, all of which can be found in the right panel section of the screen's Design Mode if you select the plus tab.
+There are a variety of controls you can add to your screen, all of which can be found in the right panel section of the screen's Design Mode if you select the plus tab.

 A container is exactly what it sounds like - it’s placed on the canvas to “contain” objects, fields, and even other containers.
 In fact, you can’t drag an object or a field onto the canvas without one!
 Currently, there’s only one kind of container available, called a section.

-Objects as the elements you interact with when you’re using a screen (everything from a simple button to a full calendar is considered an ‘object’).
+Objects are the elements users interact with when using a screen (everything from a simple button to a full calendar is considered an ‘object’).
 Each object has unique characteristics built by the Method team to perform certain unique functions in an easy-to-use drag-and-drop package.
 All objects must go inside of a container.

 The objects available in Method are:

 Recurrence Widget (Only when Activity table set as base table)